A3: Assisting Android API Migrations Using Code Examples: Approach

 In this step, we identify the API calls that are available in the code examples.
 A pseudocode algorithm of this step is presented in Algorithm~\ref{alg:searchMigration}.
 One may design an approach that builds AST for all available code examples as well as the targeted Android app source code.
 Afterwards, one may use the ASTs to match the API calls in the source code to the code examples.
 However, such an approach would be time consuming due to the fact that 1) building ASTs is a time-consuming endeavor, 2) the complexity of AST matching is non-negligible and 3) the number of Android APIs that are available is large.

-In order to reduce the time needed to identify API calls, we first use basic lexical matching to limit the scope of needed AST building and matching.
+In order to reduce the time needed to identify API calls, and thereby reduce the challenges faced by developers who seek to migrate APIs, we first use basic lexical matching to limit the scope of needed AST building and matching.
 In particular, we first search all the files in the code example for strings that match API names.
+This technique allows us to quickly get a preliminary list of potential API calls.
 These files are then selected for further processing as potential matches.
 Although the basic lexical matching can lead to false positives, the goal is merely scoping down the search space and the following AST matching can remove these false positives.
+For example, in Figure~\ref{fig:example_migrationt} we specifically search for the keyword~\emph{getColor}, although it is possible for this basic search to falsely identify a similar post-migration API as a migration target, once the refined check with AST matching is complete i.e. these \emph{getColor} false positives would be filtered out if they did not have exactly one integer parameter, the right return type, and all other discernible AST properties for~\emph{getColor}.

-Afterwards, we apply AST matching on the files with potential matches.
+After the basic lexical matching, we apply AST matching on the files with potential matches.
+This allows us to scope down the previously identified results to obtain high precision findings without sacrificing too much performance.
 We leverage JDT~\cite{JDTAST} to parse the source code in the code examples to generate their corresponding ASTs.
 For each method invocation in the AST, we compare with the APIs that are potentially matched from the lexical search.
 If the AST can be fully built, we aim to obtain the perfect matches between method invocation and API declaration.
 In particular, a perfect match requires matching the method invocation name to an API declaration as well as having perfectly matched types for all parameters.
 In some cases, the code examples may not be fully complete (e.g., missing some external source code files or dependencies), leading to partially built ASTs.
-With the partially built ASTs, we consider a match if there exist the correct import statement of the API, the correct method name, and the correct number of parameters.
+With the partially built file level ASTs, we consider a match if there exist the correct import statement of the API, the correct method name, and the correct number of parameters.
+All method instances are saved, along with their invocation string.
+This data can quickly be reviewed by a developer to determine if a false positive was detected, making our approach transparent and understandable.
+Developers interviewed in RQ2 presented in Section~\ref{sec:experiment_results}, were presented and reviewed the migration instances that were related to their familiar app and confirmed our results.